Jay and Silent Bob

 - Actor Allusion: Seems to be a fan of Ben Affleck, or at least thought "he was the bomb in Phantoms."

-- Deadpan Snarker: Not so much in Chasing Amy, but his scene in Jay and Silent Bob Strike Back show he is absolutely this.
+- Deadpan Snarker: Not so much in Chasing Amy, but his scenes in Strike Back and Reboot show he is absolutely this.

 - Did Not Get the Girl: Not only does he lose Alyssa, he also loses his best friend, though he manages to reconcile with both of them by the end and they part on good terms.

 - Dogged Nice Guy: A deconstruction of the archetype, showing how in real life such a person would be unbelievably unpleasant to deal with.

 - Heterosexual Life-Partners: With Banky; the two have known each other since childhood, and live and work together as adults.
 Ends up subverted in that Banky at least isn't so heterosexual

 - Last Het Romance: Downplayed as Alyssa was already into women before meeting Holden, but in Reboot she is now married to her girlfriend from the end of Chasing Amy, implying that Holden was the last man she ever dated.

 - Named After Somebody Famous: After Holden Caulfield, the protagonist of The Catcher in the Rye.